ivandejanovic/tictactoe/README.md

 This game was developed as my first try at HTML5 game development and canvas graphics.
 This game is also my first try of deploying packaged web apps to Firefox marketplace.

-You can play the game online on: http://www.quineinteractive.com/tictactoe.htm.
+You can play the game online or install it onto your device on: http://www.quineinteractive.com/tictactoe.htm.